Skip to service updates Skip to content Skip to footer

 Sherwood Forest

-If you're planning a trip to one of the best forests in the UK, don't forget to book an Advance ticket via our website or our Train Tickets app.
-You can also find information on how to get cheaper train tickets via our special offers page.
-If you need more information, you can contact us here.
+If you’re planning a trip to one of the best forests in the UK, don’t forget to book Advance rail tickets via our website or the CrossCountry app.
+Before you travel, make sure to check scheduled train times to find the best journey for you.
+If you need more information, you can contact us here

 Find us on Facebook and Twitter